tiny8877/okta.github.io/_source/_posts/2019-04-16-graphql-api-with-aspnetcore.md

 ### Test the Secure ASP.NET Core GraphQL API

-Inside of your `Program.cs` file clean up the Main method and make sure it’s empty.
+Inside of your `Program.cs` file clean up the Main method and make sure it's empty.
 At the start of `Main` method add the following piece of code:

 ```cs
 var oktaConfig = new OktaConfig